containerbuildsystem/osbs-docs/docs/admins.rst

 .. _config.yaml-clusters:

-clusters
-''''''''

-This maps each platform to a list of clusters and their concurrent build limits.
-For each platform to build for, a worker cluster is chosen as follows:
+remote_hosts
+''''''''''''

+This section provides a shared path to the slots directory.
+The slots directory holds files with information about ongoing builds.

+The section also provides Remote host pools objects of specific platforms.
+Each platform object contains hosts with the same architecture.

+Host object provides key information for building images:
-- clusters with the enabled key set to false are discarded
+- hosts with the enabled key set to false are ignored

-- each remaining cluster in turn will be queried to discover all currently active worker builds (not failed, complete, in error, or cancelled)

-- the cluster load is computed by dividing the number of active worker builds by the specified maximum number of concurrent builds allowed on the cluster
+- `auth` provides file path to SSH key

+- `slots` represent maximum host capacity.
+The number of builds which can be built in parallel

+- the host for building images will be picked based on current availability defined by a ratio of `available slots` divided by `all slots`

-- the worker build is submitted to whichever cluster has the lowest load; in this way, an even load distribution across all clusters is enforced
+- the remote host build is submitted to whichever host has the lowest load; in this way, even load distribution across all hosts is enforced

-There are several throttles preventing too many worker builds being submitted.
-Each worker cluster can be configured to only schedule a certain number of worker builds at a time by setting a default resource request.
-The orchestrator cluster will similarly only run a certain number of orchestrator builds at a time based on the resource request in the orchestrator build JSON template.
-A Koji builder will only run a certain number of containerbuild tasks based on its configured capacity.

-This mechanism can also be used to temporarily disable a worker cluster by removing it from the list or adding ``enabled: false`` to the cluster description for each platform.
+This mechanism can also be used to temporarily disable a remote host by removing it from the list or adding ``enabled: false`` to the host description for each platform.

 .. _config.yaml-odcs: